Abott1222/lessons/linked-list.md

 ### Exercise

-Turn to a neighbor and review their implementation of the `LinkedList` class with your own.
-What's similar?
+Turn to a neighbor and peer review their implementation of the `LinkedList` class.
+What's similar about their work?
 What's different?

 As a bonus, see if you can implement a `shift` method that removes data from the beginning of a linked list.
 What will your `shift` method return?

-## What are the time and space complexities are for the LinkedList class?
+## What are the time and space complexities for the LinkedList class?

 Before using the above `LinkedList` class to store an ordered collection of data in a real program, it's important to understand the performance characteristics of its methods as measured in both time and space.
 Let's start by analyzing its `constructor` method.